-Hochfilzen, located in the Pillersee valley, is a paradise for those who love biathlon and cross-country skiing.
+The holiday resort Hochfilzen in the Pillersee Valley is a paradise for biathlon and cross-country skiing enthusiasts alike.

 Altitude: 959 m a.s.l.

 Hochfilzen, one of the five municipalities of the PillerseeTal, is located at the Griessen Pass (970 m a.s.l.) at the border to Salzburg and the Bavaria.
 The economic upturn of the village started in 1957, when a magnesite plant was established, which still today lifts this mineral.